 Current Skincare Routine: Products

-In general, I follow the Korean 10 Step Routine (post coming soon!).
+In general, I follow the Korean 10 Step Routine and have been trying out the 7 Skin Method as well.
 I’ve found my skin loves the extra pampering and care with this regimen.
 I also like to try a lot of skincare products (there’s always something better out there, right?), so the 10 Step is my excuse for being a product junkie!
 That being said, not every product I’m going to list in my current rotation is a favorite.
 Like everyone else, if I spend my hard earned money on something that doesn’t work, I’m going to finish it anyway – unless it irritates my skin (I’ll make note of it below)!

-1. Garnier SkinActive Micellar Cleansing Water – DON’T RECOMMEND
+1. La Roche Posay Micellar Water Ultra – DON’T RECOMMEND

 This is excellent at removing makeup, but it also randomly stings my eyes!
 It has a strong scent that lingers for a bit.
 Skip if you’ve got sensitive eyes or are sensitive to smells.